 We’ve established that the biggest factors of how long law school will take are your ability to finish pre-law quickly and pass your LSAT quickly.
 Law school itself is pretty much set in stone to take three years unless you opt for a less prestigious night school part-time.

 Law school is difficult, and as a result, your LSAT will also be difficult.
-It’s vital to study very hard before you take this exam, and even then, there is a sturdy chance that you’ll fail the exam at least once.
+It’s vital to study very hard before you take this exam.
 This is going to influence your law school timeline.

 Just as well, there are also the fringe requirements around law school that you’ll have to spend time doing.
 You’ll need to ask for letters of recommendation before you even apply to law school.
 Depending on who you request these from, getting those letters can take a while.